realm-ai-project/RL-Subsystem/README.md

 ## Notes
 1. Does not support multiplayer environments (i.e., environments with >1 behaviour(s))
 2. Does not support in-editor training, must be trained on a build
+3. Resuming feature.
+If training is paused in the middle of hyperparameter tuning, the currently running trial will be discarded upon resuming.
+However, if training is paused in the middle of the full run, upon resuming it will automatically continue running the full run!

 ## Known bugs
 1. When continuing full run and using wandb, there will be multiple tensorboard files (due to resuming a run).
 As a result, when reporting the final result of the run to wandb, it is possible that the incorrect tensorboard file is read from.